magento/architecture/design-documents/frontend/technical-vision.md

    - Popularity – are there a significant number of weekly downloads?
    - Is the downloads line graph going up or down?
 1. Look for tests, ideally with 100% test coverage.
-1. Look at install size with [Package Phobia](https://packagephobia.now.sh/).
+1. Look at the bundle size with [Bundle Phobia](https://bundlephobia.com/).
 1. Does it have good/clear documentation?
 1. Is it currently maintained?
    - Look at the number of issues vs. pull requests.